Vivan Sundaram: Early life and education

 Vivan Sundaram was born in Simla, Simla Hill States, British Raj in 1943.
 His parents were Kalyan Sundaram, Chairman of Law Commission of India from 1968 to 1971, and Indira Sher-Gil, sister of noted Hungarian-Jewish Indian modern artist Amrita Sher-Gil.
+His grandfather Umrao Singh Sher-Gil is considered one of the pioneers of photography in India.

 Sundaram was educated at The Doon School, where he was briefly tutored by Doon's first art teacher and the Bengal School of Art painter, Sudhir Khastgir.
-He then went to the Faculty of Fine Arts, Maharaja Sayajirao University of Baroda, and at Slade School of London (1966-68) where he also studied history of cinema.
+He then went to the Faculty of Fine Arts, Maharaja Sayajirao University of Baroda, and at Slade School of London (1966–68) where he also studied history of cinema.
 He was active in the students’ movement of May 1968.
 He helped set up a commune in London where he lived till 1970.
-On his return to India in 1971, he worked with artists’ and students’ groups to organize events and protests, especially during the Emergency years.In London he met the British-American painter R. B. Kitaj, under whom he trained for some time.
+On his return to India in 1971, he worked with artists’ and students’ groups to organize events and protests, especially during the Emergency years.
+In London he met the British-American painter R. B. Kitaj, under whom he trained for some time.